Founded in 1954, St. Bartholomew’s continues to be a place where great care is given to worship—the liturgy, the music, and the sermons.

 If you are interested in your body being interred in the St. Joseph of Arimathea Memorial Garden, these forms will assist you: Memorial Garden Brochure, Memorial Garden Regulations, and Plaque Application.

-Pledges to the 2020 budget can be made On-Line; by printing and completing a pledge card and placing the card in the offering plate; by bringing it to the church office; or by mailing it to 1790 LaVista Rd., NE, Atlanta, GA 30329.
+Pledges to the 2023 budget can be made On-Line; by printing and completing a pledge card and placing the card in the offering plate; by bringing it to the church office; or by mailing it to St. Bartholomew’s Episcopal Church, 2897 N Druid Hills Rd, #508, Atlanta, GA 30329.
 Click here to learn more about our stewardship.

 Reimbursements may be requested by using this form Reimbursement Form.